Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 How to reach: A smooth drive from Indore on Mhow–Mandla route.
 The last stretch is narrow, so be ready for some bumpy roads.
 Parking is available near the main viewpoint.

-Food I loved nearby:
+Food I love nearby:

 • Local poha and jalebi stalls at Mhow en route.